By Cynthia Pizarro, President of Ohana Software

 Communicating clearly and often is tough.
 I’ve spoken with lots of leaders about this struggle and learned that it is shared by almost everyone.
 This is especially true when your team isn’t all in the same location — creating deep connections just gets harder.

 Here’s the challenge – 43% of employees report working remotely in some capacity (Gallup State of the American Workplace Report 2017).
-Today, we are always connected and the lines have blurred between the physical office and the place where work actually happens.
+Today, we are always connected.
+The lines have blurred between the physical office and the place where work actually happens.

 As individuals, the way we live and communicate is changing at a rate very close to the rate of technology.
 But, businesses are much slower to change.
-Think about it, for most of us, email is still the primary form of communication, and it is 30-year old technology.
+Think about it, email is still the primary form of communication, and it is 30-year old technology.
 Texting is nearly 20 years old.
 And, smart phones are already 10 years old.

 To effectively engage our teams, we need to modernize how we communicate.
 Ohana Software has developed a communications platform that serves as a “virtual place” where work families can connect, communicate, and get inspired.
 Effective communication is essential to engagement.
 So, a digital workplace strategy must be a primary element of your strategic plan.